 Lay Out and Cutting

 All of the pattern pieces are printed so that they will be laid out on a fold.
-This means that the edge of the pattern pieces that have a double ended arrow with turned ends will be laid along a fold of the fabric.
-The fabric is folded keeping the grainline straight or parallel to the selvedge of the fabric.
+This means that the edge of the pattern pieces that have a double-ended arrow with turned ends will be laid along a fold of the fabric.
+The fabric is folded keeping the grainline straight or parallel to the selvage of the fabric.
 It can be refolded as needed as long as the grainline is kept straight on the fold of the fabric.

 You will need to cut the following pieces

-- Cut one of the side and bottom piece
+- Cut one of the side and bottom pieces.

 - Cut one of the top pieces and then divide the piece into two equal sections by cutting on the dotted line or center of the piece.